StevenWeir038/Scientia-Geographia-Quiz/README.md

 # Credits
 Once more a special mention is reserved for my mentor [Tim Nelson](https://github.com/TravelTimN).
-Through him I'm learning that being a developer is about more than coding.
+Through him I'm learning that being a developer is about more than learning code.
 It is about having a calm, methodical approach and realising there is a solution to every problem.
 It just takes research and perseverance.

 Also I'd like to thank my fellow students and alumni at [Code Institute](https://codeinstitute.net/) for sharing their insights and approaches via Slack.